 Let kids help with the measuring when you do your annual cookie baking.
 If you’re willing to mess up a small batch of cookies, have kids “accidentally” add too much baking soda or butter and let them see how it affects the final outcome.
 For large batches of cookies, give older kids a chance to figure out the amount of ingredients needed for doubling the recipe.

 #5 Go Shopping

 When you do some of your Christmas shopping, take the kids along and let them do some shopping of their own.
-However, when you do, put them on a budget.
-Kids will get a good lesson in budgeting, adding up prices, and learning to control their spending as they try to buy something for everyone with the small amount of money they have.
+When you do, put them on a budget.
+Kids will get a good lesson adding up prices and learning to control their spending as they try to buy something for everyone with the small amount of money they have.

 #6 Watch a Christmas Movie

 Even watching Christmas movies can be educational.
 After watching a favorite holiday movie with your kids, take some time to ask a few questions about it.
 If one of your movies of choice is the classic A Christmas Carol, use Help Teaching’s general A Christmas Carol or Characters in a Christmas Carol worksheet to give you some ideas of the kinds of questions to ask.